webpack/meeting-notes/2016-06/june-29.md

 #### Public awareness

-* In addition to adding the meeting-notes as public Tobias brought up the idea of a Medium publication that all of the core team memebers can post on.
+* In addition to adding the meeting-notes as public Tobias brought up the idea of a Medium publication that all of the core team members can post on.
 The 'voice' of webpack tailored by the community's needs and wants.
 The Content will contain:
   * Looking for maintainers for some repos
   * Webpack 2 release plan
   * Documentation plan